 - Discover missing keywords—those that your competitors use and you don’t.

-How to Find Your Competitors’ Keywords with Google Ad Preview
+How to Find Your Competitors’ PPC Keywords with Google Ad Preview

-There are not many free options to find paid keywords used by competitors.
-Maybe the most apparent solution is Google Ads Ad Preview.
+There are not many free options to find PPC keywords used by competitors.
+Maybe the most apparent solution is Google Ad Preview Tool.

-Luckily, some tools can do the job for you in an easy way.
+Luckily, there is a wide range of tools that can do the job for you.
 PromoNavi’s Competitor Analysis tool will come in handy for you for this task.

-During the trial you’re not limited in your use of PromoNavi, so you can test out all the available features.
+To get started, you should log into PromoNavi.
+If you haven’t signed up yet, you can start a 14-day trial.
+(During the trial you’re not limited in your use of PromoNavi, so you can test out all the available features.)